GriffinPlus/mguard-config-tool/README.md

 ### Subcommand: condition

-The `condition` subcommand provides access to conditioning and conversion tasks.
+The `condition` subcommand provides access to conditioning and conversion task.
 The task takes a configuration file in ATV format or an ECS container, parses the configuration and saves the configuration to some other ATV file or ECS container.
 If an ATV file is specified and an ATV file is written (`--out-atv-file`), the configuration is conditioned only.
 If an ATV file is specified and an ECS container is written (`--out-ecs-file`), the conditioned ATV file is stored in the ECS container and the missing parts in the ECS container are initialized with defaults.
-The defaults are the same that an mGuard comes with after factory reset.
+The defaults are the same a new mGuard comes with.
 If an ECS container is specified and an ATV file is written, the configuration stored in the ECS container is simply extracted and saved as an ATV file.
 If neither `--out-atv-file` nor `--out-ecs-file` is specified the configuration is printed in ATV format to *stdout*.

-Example:

 ```
 condition - Condition and/or convert a mGuard configuration file.